kazurayam/CompositeExecutionProfileInKatalonStudio/README.md

 2021-01-27 09:38:56.363 INFO  c.k.katalon.core.main.TestCaseExecutor   - END Test Cases/main/defineGlobalVariablesByCode
 ```

-You may feed puzzled how GlobalVariables are dynamically created and are accessible just like those defined by Execution Profiles built-in Katalon Studio.
- That's the magic of [`com.kazurayam.ks.globalvariable.ExpandoExecutionProfile.addGlobalVariable(String name, Object value)`](Keywords/com/kazurayam/ks/globalvariable/ExpandoGlobalVariable.groovy).
+You may feel puzzled how GlobalVariables are dynamically created and become accessible just in the same way as those defined by Execution Profiles in Katalon Studio GUI.
+That's the magic performed by [`com.kazurayam.ks.globalvariable.ExpandoExecutionProfile.addGlobalVariable(String name, Object value)`](Keywords/com/kazurayam/ks/globalvariable/ExpandoGlobalVariable.groovy) method.
+I used Java Reflection API and Groovy Metaprogramming API extensively.
+Only highly skilled programmers can read the source, I am afraid.

 ## How to reuse this solution in your Katalon Project